About The Artist

 Inspirations

-Over the years, Heiko has found inspiration in the work of artists who have pushed similar boundaries, including Malcom Tibbetts, Clay Foster, John Jordan, Steve Sinner, and especially Ray Allen, whose incredible craftsmanship and connection with the Southwest continues to be a key influence.
-“Wood, unlike any other material, has been with man since the beginning of time,” Heiko says.
-“I believe that the age-old techniques to preserve its usefulness and beauty will continue to evolve with us indefinitely.
-My mission is to create wooden bowls, vessels, sculptures, and wall décor that are both decorative and functional.
-Various precise techniques are required for this type of work, and each individual piece, regardless of size and complexity, is unique and one of a kind.”
+“Wood, unlike any other material, has been with humanity since the beginning of time,” Heiko reflects.
+“I believe the age-old techniques to preserve its beauty and functionality will continue to evolve with us indefinitely.”
+His mission is to create handcrafted wooden bowls, vessels, sculptures, and wall art that are both decorative and functional.
+“Each piece, regardless of size or complexity, is unique and one of a kind,” he says.